sassanh/qnvim/README.md

 It's important to run `make clean` before building Qt Creator when it's upgraded, otherwise you'll end up with plugins with mismatching versions. (like this https://github.com/sassanh/qnvim/issues/8#issuecomment-485456543)

+# `qnvim.vim`

+You can put custom vim commands for your QtCreator environment in `qnvim.vim` which is a file in the same directory as `init.vim` (`:help $MYVIMRC`). `$MYQVIMRC` (note the `Q` after `MY`) is set to its path.

-# Sample `.qnvimrc`
+## Sample `qnvim.vim`

-There's a sample `.qnvimrc` file available in the repo, it provides most of the convenient keyboard shortcuts for building, deplying, running, switching buffers, switching tabs, etc. It'll also help you understand how you can create new keyboard shortcuts using Qt Creator commands.
+There's a sample `qnvim.vim` file available in the repo, it provides most of the convenient keyboard shortcuts for building, deplying, running, switching buffers, switching tabs, etc. It'll also help you understand how you can create new keyboard shortcuts using Qt Creator commands.

 # Credits